bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <p>In part of being a web designer or front end developer you will commonly run
 into JavaScript, often referred to as JS, and jQuery.
-Within the top 10,000 websites JavaScript is used within <a href="https://trends.builtwith.com/docinfo/Javascript">
-over 92%</a> of them, and jQuery is used within in <a href="https://trends.builtwith.com/javascript/jQuery">
-over 63%</a> of them.
+Within the top 10,000 websites JavaScript is used within <a href="https://trends.builtwith.com/docinfo/Javascript" rel="noopener noreferrer" target="_blank">over 92%</a> of them, and jQuery is used within in <a href="https://trends.builtwith.com/javascript/jQuery" rel="noopener noreferrer" target="_blank"> over 63%</a> of them.
 Needless to say, they are fairly popular.
-You may even aspire to <a href="http://jsforcats.com/">write</a> JavaScript or jQuery to build your own behaviors at one point or another.</p>
+You may even aspire to <a href="http://jsforcats.com/" rel="noopener noreferrer" target="_blank">write</a> JavaScript or jQuery to build your own behaviors at one point or another.</p>

 <p>If you are asking what exactly are JavaScript and jQuery fear not, this